Logo-stateuniv

 Student Activities

-The hub of student life at Coahoma Community College is the Student Union, where students can hang out between classes, catch up with friends, and make new friends.
+The hub of student life is the Student Union, where students can hang out between classes, catch up with friends, and make new friends.
 The Student Union also offers plenty of activities: Billiards, bingo, cards, checkers, dominoes, ping pong, and bowling are all popular among students.
 In addition to a cafeteria, the Student Union features the Tiger Grill, where students can grab a quick bite to eat.

 Students can also get involved in one of the dozens of clubs and organizations on campus.
 Ambassadors assist the recruitment office, meeting with prospective students and attending on-campus recruitment activities.
 Politically inclined students, on the other hand, might want to opt for a position with the Student Government Association or with the Dormitory Council, and future leaders can join the Students in Free Enterprise.